DataDog/hiring-engineers/answers.md

 Set the Timeboard's timeframe to the past 5 minutes Take a snapshot of this graph and use the @ notation to send it to yourself.**

-Please check the screenshot below which shows I'm sending the 5 minutes graph to myself using the datadog dashboard
+Please check the screenshot below which shows I'm sending the 5 minutes graph to myself using the datadog dashboard:

 ![screenshots/datadog-debian-box_my_metric_sending_snapshot.png]